 The square lash is very strong and can be load-bearing, so it is even used to make scaffolding.

 - For making frames and shelters

 - Use when the poles may slide over each other when under load

 - *Use the diagonal lash if the poles tend to spring away from each other when under load

 4. Shear Lash (aka Sheer Lash)

-If you need to secure two poles together, and both poles will be load bearing, then the sheer lash knot is the right choice.
-You can also use it for securing two poles end-to-end to make one longer pole.
+If you need to secure two poles together, and both poles will be load-bearing, then the sheer lash knot is the right choice.
+You can also use it for securing two poles end-to-end to make one long pole.

 Once you’ve made your sheer lash knot, you spread the two poles apart, such as when making an A-frame for a survival shelter.
 You might need to shove a jam stick into the space to make the legs more secure.